-A lot of doors are opening in the retail industry and it could only mean more new products in the market and a much tougher competition ahead for businesses.
+A lot of doors are opening in the retail industry and it could only mean more new products in the market and much tougher competition ahead for businesses.
 But no one is complaining; not even the consumers.
 In fact, with eCommerce sales projected to reach $4 trillion USD by 2020, it’s as if consumers are telling businesses that they’re willing to spend… on one condition: give them what they want.

 But before giving them what they want, it’s best to first identify their pain points.

-Branding expert, Helen Edwards, shares that there are seven distinct emotions visible in the human face and five of those are negative: anger, fear, sadness, disgust and contempt.
+Branding expert, Helen Edwards, shares that there are seven distinct emotions visible in the human face and five of those are negative: anger, fear, sadness, disgust, and contempt.
 And you definitely don’t want any of those to be associated with your brand when they visit your site.

-According to Corra, consumers’ biggest pet peeves on ecommerce sites are:
+According to Corra, consumers’ biggest pet peeves on eCommerce sites are: